pengwubj/mynote/ProofReading.md

 	5. Shanti House saw ??
 	6. primed.
 (Remove . from the last line)
 	7. memorable one .(remove space before .)
+3. 11:
+	1. Is the Super Over story real?(The super over was a tie I think)